Back to Blog

 One of GhostGraph’s core guarantees is ordered processing within a recipe pipeline.
 Tasks are chained: step 2 must run after step 1.
 But if you requeue a job without context, you risk breaking that sequence.

 The result?
 A pipeline that’s not just fast, but resilient.
 Operators can now run /requeue manually during incident response, or automate it via health checks.
-We’ve reduced stuck-job incidents by over 90% since deploying this.
+I’ve reduced stuck-job incidents by over 90% since deploying this.

 Newer post